 The fourth Gospel account begins and ends with the testimony of a woman to Jesus (Jn.
 4:29; 20:18).
 Women were not excluded from the baptism of the Holy Spirit (Acts 2:17; 5:14).
 When persecution broke out against the early church women too suffered imprisonment (Acts 8:3; 9:1-2).
 We read about Priscilla teaching along with her husband, Aquilla (18:26) and Philip the evangelist whose 4 unmarried daughters prophesied (21:9).
 In Romans 16:1-7, apostle Paul listed women who were ministers in the church.
 If they weren’t honoured, why include them in his letters?
 This same apostle taught that there is no male or female in Christ (Gal.
 3:28).

-But hostile critics will throw around “2000 evil verses in the Bible” leaving all these passages out because they don’t go with the grand plan and… they may end up making Christianity a bit reasonable to their readers.
+But hostile critics prefer throwing around “1000 evil verses in the Bible” leaving all these passages out because they don’t go with the grand plan and… they may make Christianity a bit reasonable to their readers.
 May it not be!
-So damn the contexts, goodbye exegesis and be gone rudimentary hermeneutics.
-When I sent links in response to Salisu’s copy-pasted arguments, he just replied “Good, keep on.”
+So damn the contexts, goodbye exegesis and farewell rudimentary hermeneutics.
+When I sent my responses to the Muslim, he just reply was like “Good, keep on.”
 That’s it folks, his mind is already made up, don’t confuse him with the facts.